 To propagate Anthurium Radicans through division, start by removing the plant from its pot and gently separating the roots into two or more sections.
 Be sure that each section has a healthy root system and at least one new growth point.

 Once you have separated them, repot each section with fresh soil in separate pots and water thoroughly.
-Place them in a bright but indirect light location with temperatures between 60-85°F, Care Tips: avoid placing them in direct sunlight as this can cause damage to the foliage.
+Place them in a bright but indirect light location with temperatures between 60-85°F.

 Anthurium Radicans Quick Care Overview